Roland-Huisman/M847-extended-version-V1.1/README.md

 After toggeling the SW switch one time, the default will be loaded.

 Toggeling more than once shows up the programnumber into the address lights.
 After a time out of 3 seconds the displayed program will be loaded.
+If a not existing program is selected, the programnumber stays in the address line after the 3 second time out.
+Then you can start toggling in the program again.

 The initial V1 version puts out a lot of debugging data and is slowed down a lot.
 This can be tuned up but it does give a nice blinkenlight effect while loading.